Omniscience and Omnipotence

 Ahhh, now you make a difference between “created” by God and “derived” from God.
-Yet this doesn’t help with the dilemma, unless you define “almighty” by bound by its natures’ inherent characteristics" or something like that.
+Yet this doesn’t help with the dilemma, unless you define “almighty” [as being] “bound by its natures’ inherent characteristics” or something like that.
 As soon as you do that, I am with you.

 To which I respond, any being is bound by their nature; God is by nature infinite, which is to say, unlimited.
 That does not mean he can act contrary to his nature; no being can – it means that anything contrary to his nature is by definition nonsensical, or as I put it earlier, a logical absurdity or contradiction.

 Comments & Discussion